People divide into two camps as far as cornbread is concerned. There are those who put sugar in their cornbread and those who do not.

-The proposition is straightforward: Heat canola or vegetable oil (or bacon grease) in a cast-iron skillet (9-inches wide is my preference) in a supremely hot (450 degree F.) oven while you mix the dry ingredients in one bowl, and the wet ingredients in another bowl.
+The proposition is straightforward: Heat canola or vegetable oil (or bacon grease) in a cast-iron skillet in a supremely hot (450 degree F.) oven while you mix the dry ingredients in one bowl, and the wet ingredients in another bowl.
 Once the oil or bacon fat is sizzling hot, mix the wet and dry ingredients together.

 Remove the skillet from the oven and pour in the batter as quickly as you can.
 It will sizzle and start to form a crust around the edges.
 Return the pan to the oven and bake until a toothpick inserted in the center comes out clean, with a few moist crumbs attached and the top is golden-brown.
 The cornbread will pull slightly away from the edge of the skillet.

 Let it cool five minutes, then invert it onto a plate (careful, this takes practice and good oven mitts so you don’t burn yourself.)
 Slice and serve with sweet cream, salted butter.
 It doesn’t matter if you make it with sugar or not, it is going to be delicious.